openshift/enhancements/enhancements/api-review/azure_user_defined_tags.md

 New `userTags` field will be added to `platform.azure` of install-config for the user to define the tags to be added to the resources created by installer and in-cluster operators.

-If `platform.azure.userTags` in the install-config has any tags defined, then these tags will be added to all the azure resources created by OpenShift, except when the tag validation fails to meet any of the below conditions
+If `platform.azure.userTags` in the install-config has any tags defined, then these tags will be added to all the azure resources created by OpenShift, provided all the defined tags meet all the below conditions or else the cluster creation will fail.
 1. A tag name can have a maximum of 128 characters.
     - Tag name has a limit of 512 characters for all resources except for storage accounts, which has a limit of 128 characters and hence tag name